bayesiancook/bayescode/doc/refactoring_guidelines.md

 * The suffstat object must inherit from `SuffstatInterface<T>` where T is the summary value struct (or just the value type if there is a single value).
   * member functions `T _get()` and `void gather()` must be provided;
   * both should have the `final` keyword;
+  * the suffstat object itself should be final;
   * `T _get()` should be private.

 Here is an example for an omega suffstat wrapping legacy bayescode objects: